jeanmathieupotvin/hydria.dev/README.md

 6. Make EJS builder more intelligent, so that it can properly compile all sub-directories in `src/views`.
 7. Restructure `src/views` and anchors in views to better match a bilingual routing structure.
 8. Add accessibility support.
+9. Consider switching to another HTML template engine, such as PostHTML.
+Should we also look into a popular front-end dev framework such as [Svelte](https://svelte.dev/)?